kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 <div class="info">
     <span class="material-icons" style="margin-right:0.25em">info</span>
     <div>
-    This is a multipart series on the kinematic performance of Formula Delta 2000 Honda Civic EK Hatchback.
+    This is a multipart series on the kinematic performance of the Formula Delta 2000 Honda Civic EK Hatchback.
 To learn more about suspension kinematics for this chassis, feel free to browse the other posts from this series.
     <div style="margin-left:1em">
       <li><a href="/jekyll/update/2023/02/07/intro-to-front-kinematics-ek20r.html"><i>You are here! - Introduction to front suspension kinematics of a Honda Civic EK Hatchback</i></a></li>
       <li><a href="/jekyll/update/2023/03/08/front-kinematic-wheel-plane-control-ek20r.html">Kinematic wheel plane control of a Honda Civic EK Hatchback front suspension</a></li>